diogoeichert/utils/README.md

-This is a collection of tools and some other stuff that can be hopefully useful to others.
+Collection of tools and utilities that can be hoperfully useful to the public.

 # [macOS Setup](https://diogoeichert.github.io/utils/setup-macos)
 This scripts helps with the burden of performing a fresh macOS installation.